Ascend-Apollo-Apprentice-2024/learning-platform-api/README.md

 10. Create the app and **do not close** the screen that appears
 11. Go to Github and click the **Generate a new client secret** button
 12. **DO NOT CLOSE TAB.
 CLIENT AND SECRET NEEDED BELOW.**

-## Environment Variables

-Several environment variables need to be set up by you to make the setup process faster and more secure.

 ### Django Secret Key